Heat kernel estimates for fourth order non-uniformly elliptic operators with non strongly convex symbols: Heat kernel estimates

 is valid for some $c>0$ (here $\nabla^2u$ denotes the vector whose components are the second-order partial derivatives of $u$).
 This implies \cite[Theorem 7.12]{a} an analogous inequality for the symbol $A(x,\xi)$ of $H$, namely

 The quadratic form $Q$ is closable and the domain of the closure is a weighted Sobolev space which we denote by $H^{2}_{w,0}(\Omega)$.
-We retain the same symbol, $Q$, for the closure of the above form and denote by $H$ the associated accretive operator on $L^2(\Omega)$, so that $\langle Hf,f\rangle=Q(u)$, $f\in{\rm Dom}(H)$, and $Hu$ is given by (\ref{eq}) in the weak sense.
+We retain the same symbol, $Q$, for the closure of the above form and define $H$ as the associated accretive operator on $L^2(\Omega)$, so that $\langle Hf,f\rangle=Q(u)$, $f\in{\rm Dom}(H)$, and $Hu$ is given by (\ref{eq}) in the weak sense.

 We make two assumptions on the weight $w(x)$, a weighted Sobolev inequality and a weighted interpolation inequality: